August 18, 2017 9:56 am

 Written by Elena Sychkova – Study visitor at the Terminology Coordination Unit and a student of the Master programme in Learning and Communication in Multilingual and Multicultural Contexts at the University of Luxembourg.
 Elena has a Master’s degree in the Russian language and Literature, and Bachelor’ degree in English and French Philology.

-Proofread by Pedro Ramos – Translator, Social Media and Content Manager, Communication Trainee at the Terminology Coordination Unit of the European Parliament (Luxembourg).
+Proofread and prepared by Pedro Ramos – Translator, Social Media and Content Manager, Communication Trainee at the Terminology Coordination Unit of the European Parliament (Luxembourg).

 - European Commission (2016) Facts and figures on organic agriculture in the European Union.
 Available at: http://bit.ly/2wi4udb (Accessed 17 August 2017)